-Gastroenteritis is a problem that affects the stomach and intestinal tract of a cat.
-Any cat can develop gastroenteritis and it's hard to ignore it due to its obvious, and often messy, symptoms.
-It may be the result of a serious illness or simply a new food, but it's helpful for cat owners to understand what this problem is and how it can be safely treated.
+Gastroenteritis is a common problem that affects the stomach and intestinal tract of a cat.
+Any cat can develop gastroenteritis and it's hard to ignore it due to its obvious, and often messy symptoms.
+It may be the result of a serious illness or simply a reaction to a new food, but it's helpful for you to understand what this problem is and how it can be safely treated.

 What Is Gastroenteritis?

 Gastroenteritis is the inflammation of the stomach and intestines.
 These internal organs are responsible for the breakdown of food, as well as the absorption of nutrients.
-If the stomach and intestines become irritated, gastroenteritis is the result.
+If the stomach and intestines become irritated for any reason, gastroenteritis may develop as a result.
 If bleeding in the digestive tract also occurs, the type of gastroenteritis is referred to as hemorrhagic gastroenteritis (HGE).

 Symptoms of Gastroenteritis in Cats